 I will work on PETAG's records, collected in the German archives (Bundesarchiv and Landesarchiv) in Berlin, which contain resources on the carpet-making industry in Tabriz.
 I will also draw on a collection of the Tabrizi local merchants correspondences with the Qajar state on colouring recently received from Sazman-e Asnad Va Ketabkhane-ye Melli-ye Iran (National Iranian archive and archives at the Iranian Parliament) and correspondences with the Persian Custom office from the Foreign Office archive in Tehran.
 I have recently gathered British records on PETAG from the Middle East Centre Archive, held by St. Antony's College Oxford, that are also pertinent to the current project.
-Finally, using unique archives of Professor Tavakoli in Toronto makes this research richer.
 In this study, I compare and analyse how different European archives (German and British), as well as Iranian archives, perceived and contextualized PETAG's activities in Tabriz and throughout Persia.